 Plants that grow in estuarine wetlands are highly specialised and adapted to saltwater environments.

-- other tree species – swamp oak and scattered forest red gums
+- trees – swamp oak and scattered forest red gums

-- shrubs – boobialla, ruby, grey and berry saltbushes
+- shrubs – coastal boobialla, ruby, grey and berry saltbushes

 - ferns – swamp fern, mangrove fern, elkhorn (epiphyte)